 - Epistemology of Social Work Knowledge (3 credits)

-- Challenges & Opportunities in Educating & Developing Social Work Practitioners (3 credits)
+- Pedagogies in Educating & Developing Social Work Practitioners* (3 credits)

 Elective Subjects (9 credits)

-Students have to take three subjects, including a guided study subject (3 credits) and two subjects at level 6 in one of the following three areas OR choose no more than two elective subjects at Master's degree level within the Department.
+Students have to take three subjects, including a guided study subject (3 credits), and select two elective subjects either at level 6 in one of the following three areas OR choose no more than two elective subjects at Master's degree level within the Department.